richplastow/tunefields-old-without-nextjs/notes/01-setting-up-nx.md

 You should see the new docs/make/ and docs/view/ folders.
 And docs/index.html has not been deleted or changed (it can become a menu or auto-redirect page).

-You can check one of the builds:
+You can check one of the builds using `npx nx serve-static`, although this is not an accurate simulation of how GitHub Pages will serve the apps:

 ```bash
 npx nx serve-static maker